Skip to content

 • The toolkit will be added to your agent with the previously configured tools enabled

-Your agent can now interact with Jira using the configured toolkit.
+Your agent can now interact with Jira using the configured toolkit and enabled tools.

 Jira Agent